 The best way to protect yourself is to have some idea of how your vehicle operates.
 Begin by reading your owner's manual.
 It might sound boring, but a quick read-through will help set you up with the knowledge you need to identify which problems can be fixed by you and which will need professional attention.
 It will also help you understand what your mechanic tells you, which could protect you from unnecessary expenses.

 Because you're the one driving your car each and every day, you're the frontline for keeping it in as good of condition as possible.
-Spend time driving it slow, fast, in different types of weather and on different types of roads to get a feel for it sounds, feels and handles.
+Spend time driving it slow, fast, in different types of weather and on different types of roads to get a feel for it sounds, feels, and handles.
 From there, you will be able to tell the moment something seems off.
-And with the help of a car health monitor, you can get alerts when something internal goes wrong.
+And with the help of a car health monitor, you can get alerts when something internal goes wrong and know what the problem might be even if you are not an expert.
+Read more about how to do a car diagnostic test yourself.

 Avoid dropping your car off and handing the keys over before having a serious discussion, first.
 When you drop your car off with your mechanic, ask ahead of time what they plan on doing and what the cost estimate is.
 If the mechanic won't give you an estimate, that's not a good sign.